Tnixc/simple/README.md

 - [ ] Commands such as `dev`, `build`, `new`.
 - [ ] Props and slots
-- [ ] The error handling is abysmal.
-Mainly due to me using unwrap(), Result type and ? everywhere.
+- [x] The error handling is abysmal.
+Mainly due to me using unwrap(), Result type and ? everywhere. - more work to be done but it's in an ok state for now
 - [ ] Make it so it ignores commented out lines.
-- [ ] Make it so that
 - [ ] Check for circular deps
 - [ ] Implement MD rendering (external lib)
 - [ ] Look into testing
 - [ ] Give warnings for unused and not found components
 - [x] Watcher or HMR (HMR is too complex so probably not) -> Watcher is done but it's not very good.
-- [ ] CSS scoping in components but waiting for [@scope general support](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope)
+- [ ] CSS scoping in components but waiting for [@scope general support](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope) just use tw for now
 - [ ] Type safety warnings when template doesn't match data
-- [ ] Speed tests.
+- [x] Speed tests.
 - [ ] Cache what has changed with hashing so no need to rebuild if stuff is same. -> can massively speed it up if lots of templating.
 - [x] Get templates working
 - [x] Get components working